pepkit/pipestat/docs/usage.md

 Get status.

-optional arguments:
+options:
-  -h, --help                   show this help message and exit -n N, --namespace N          Name of the pipeline to report result for.
+  -h, --help              show this help message and exit -n N, --project-name N  Name of the pipeline to report result for.
 If not provided
-                               'PIPESTAT_NAMESPACE' env var will be used.
-Currently not set
-  -f F, --results-file F       Path to the YAML file where the results will be stored.
+                          'PIPESTAT_PROJECT_NAME' env var will be used.
+Currently not set -f F, --results-file F  Path to the YAML file where the results will be stored.
 This file will be used as pipestat backend and to restore the reported results across sessions -c C, --config C        Path to the YAML configuration file.
 If not provided 'PIPESTAT_CONFIG' env var will be used.
 Currently not set -a, --database-only     Whether the reported data should not be stored in the memory, only in the database.
   -s S, --schema S        Path to the schema that defines the results that can be
                           reported.
 If not provided 'PIPESTAT_RESULTS_SCHEMA' env var will be used.
 Currently not set --status-schema ST      Path to the status schema.
-Default will be used if not
+Default will be used if not provided:
-                               provided: /usr/local/lib/python3.9/site-
-                               packages/pipestat/schemas/status_schema.yaml
+                          /usr/local/lib/python3.10
+                          /site-packages/pipestat/schemas/status_schema.yaml
-  --flag-dir FD                Path to the flag directory in case YAML file is the
+  --flag-dir FD           Path to the flag directory in case YAML file is the pipestat
-                               pipestat backend.
+                          backend.
-  -r R, --record-identifier R  ID of the record to report the result for.
+  -r R, --sample-name R   ID of the record to report the result for.
 If not provided
-                               'PIPESTAT_RECORD_ID' env var will be used.
+                          'PIPESTAT_SAMPLE_NAME' env var will be used.
 Currently not set
 ```

 ## `pipestat status set --help`